patricklafrance/wmfnext-shell/README.md

 );
 ```

-By using the `useModuleRoutes()` hook we'll get access to the modules routes registered in the runtime at bootstrap.
+By using the `useRoutes()` hook we'll get access to the modules routes registered in the runtime at bootstrap.
 By passing those routes to the router, they will be rendered in the host application router.

 The host application could still register it's routes directly in the router configuration but it's convenient to move all routes registration to `runtime.registerRoutes()` as all the routes will be registered through the same entry point.